 There are many types of supply chain systems.
-Figure 1 represents an example of a supply chain system.
-This chain includes three 1st-tier and two 2nd-tier suppliers, a final product plant, a retailer that possesses a warehouse, a transporter, a 3rd party logistics company that directly delivers products to customers, and three consumers.
 Our previous work classified chain members into six types, based on their business behaviors [Umeda 2004].
-These six types of chain members are "supplier," "source," " deliverer," " consumer," and "planner."
+These six types of chain members are "supplier," "source," "storage," "deliverer," "consumer," and "planner."
 The proposed simulation system also uses this classification method to represent all supply chain members.